caneara/iodine/README.md

 ## Support the project

-If you'd like to support the continued development of Iodine, then please consider [sponsoring me](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YBEHLHPF3GUVY&source=url) through PayPal.
+If you'd like to support the development of Iodine, then please consider [sponsoring me](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YBEHLHPF3GUVY&source=url) through PayPal.
 Thanks so much!

 ## License